Welcome to Beqanna!

-- The challenged leader may choose a Champion to fight in their place, but the challenger must fight for themselves.
+- The challenged leader may allow their Champion to fight in their place, but the challenger must fight for themselves.

 - There is no guarantee the current members of the land will accept the challenger (if they win) as their new leader.

 - Raids happen when one group of horses wants to overthrow another group of horses.
 There is no minimum group size, but any Active horse that would like to participate can.